-For users hundreds of kilometers apart, the distance issue can be solved through the use of a so-called trusted node.
-However, this is not without setbacks: it makes the connection slower, more expensive, and less secure.
+For users hundreds of miles apart, the distance issue can be solved through the use of a so-called trusted node.
+However, this is not without setbacks: It makes the connection slower, more expensive, and, of course, less secure.

 A safer more reliable infrastructure for quantum communication between a large number of users is needed.
 This is where the researchers’ recent demonstration of chip-to-chip quantum teleportation comes in.

 The study was conducted by four researchers from the Centre for Silicon Photonics for Optical Communications (SPOC) at DTU’s Department of Photonics Engineering in collaboration with researchers from the University of Bristol in the UK and Peking University in Beijing, China.